freesewing/markdown/org/docs/measurements/shoulderslope/en.md

 That's because your dominant arm is more pronounced.

 Unless the different is huge, best not to worry about it.
-It won't show up for casual garments, and for formal wear, it's better to add asymmetric shoulder padding, rather than create an asymmetric pattern.
+It won't show up for casual garments, and for formal wear, you're better to add assymetric shoulder padding, rather than create an asymetric pattern.

 </Note>